ArtifactDB/gobbler/README.md

 ```

 Then, set up a staging directory with global read/write permissions.
-ll parent directories of the staging directory should be at least globally executable.
+All parent directories of the staging directory should be at least globally executable.

 ```sh
 mkdir STAGING